champa720/material.io/_sections/materials/science/cc-basics/chapter-4/lesson-4.2.md

 |
 Learn about the earliest and simplest organisms that lived on Earth-the prokaryotes.
 Then read about eukaryotes and more complex microbes and multicellular organisms, such as mold, mushrooms, and ferns."

-objectives:
-- Identify basic characteristics of microbes
-- Recognize different types of microbes
-- Understand the role of microbes in the environment

-skills:
-- Compare and Contrast Information
-- Cite Textual Evidence

-vocabulary:
-- compare
-- decomposer
-- microbe
-- organs
-- thrive

-key_concept:

-- concept: >
-    Single-celled organisms, including bacteria and protists, are the simplest of all organisms.
-Along with viruses, they are both helpful and harmful to other living things.

-- example: |
-    Recall a time you used building blocks to build a structure like a castle or a skyscraper.
-Each block had a purpose and contributed to the larger structure.
-    |
-    You can think of living cells as building blocks.
-Some organisms consist of only a single cell.
-All of the activities within the cell contribute to the cell's survival and reproduction.

 ---
 ## Simple Organisms

 Before it is possible to discuss a living thing, it is necessary to name it.
 In other words, every organism needs an identity.
 Thousands of years ago, for example, a Chinese emperor studied, tasted, and named hundreds of herbs used to make medicine.
 These names made communication about the medicinal plants possible.